DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-2-induction-tutor-materials.md

 Demonstrate consistently high behavioural expectations, by:

-- 1f Teaching and rigorously maintaining clear behavioural expectations (for example, for contributions, volume level and concentration)
+- 1f.
+Teaching and rigorously maintaining clear behavioural expectations (for example, for contributions, volume level and concentration).

 Develop a positive, predictable and safe environment for pupils, by:

-- 7c Giving manageable, specific and sequential instructions
+- 7c.
+Giving manageable, specific and sequential instructions.

 Establish effective routines and expectations, by:

-- 7j Reinforcing routines (for example, by articulating the link between time on task and success)
+- 7j.
+Reinforcing routines (for example, by articulating the link between time on task and success).

 ### How to prepare for the session